HUDSON VALLEY RUINS

 HUDSON VALLEY RUINS UPDATES

 The authors submitted Hudson Valley Ruins: Forgotten Landmarks of an American Landscape to the publisher in October 2005; the University Press of New England released the book in August 2006.
 Since then, a number of changes have occurred at sites documented in the book.
-Many buildings are still abandoned and remain endangered by decay, but some have been demolished while others have been restored, or restoration is underway.
-This list will be updated as we are made aware of changes at the sites included in the book.
+Many buildings are still abandoned and remain endangered by continuous decay, but the sites listed here include those that have been demolished or substantially altered, those that have been restored, and sites where restoration or redevelopment is underway.

 Powell and Minnock Brick Company, Coeymans, Albany County - A marine salvage terminal has opened at the former brickyard.
 The scove kiln sheds and gantry crane were demolished over the winter of 2007-2008.
 The brick barn was converted to an office.